How do I use oobping to test the connection to a remote ODBC data source?

 Disconnecting

-Here you passed the ODBC connection string "DSN=mydsn" to the ODBC-ODBC Bridge client via oobping.
-The ODBC-ODBC Bridge client did not have sufficient attributes in the connection string to define what it should do, so it looked up the DSN "mydsn" in the odbc.ini file to get additional attributes.
-It found ServerPort, LogonUser, LogonAuth, TargetDSN, TargetUser and TargetAuth.
-The ODBC-ODBC Bridge client then connected to the ODBC-ODBC Bridge Server on myserver port 8888, logged you in with the LogonUser/LogonAuth values and finally connected via ODBC to the remote data source "mysystemdsn".
-In the above example, the DSN pointed to SQL Server.
-There were some informational diagnostics returned saying the language is "us_english" and the database is "pubs".
-(Not all databases will return informational messages on the connection).
-The OutConnectionString is a string returned by the ODBC-ODBC Bridge client that you can use to connect to this data source again (see below).
-The final messages show the database, DBMS Name and Driver Name/Version (ODBC-ODBC Bridge in this case, obviously).
+This uses oobping to pass the ODBC connection string DSN=mydsn to the ODBC-ODBC Bridge client.
+The ODBC-ODBC Bridge client did not have sufficient attributes in the connection string to define what it should do, so it looked up the DSN mydsn in odbc.ini to get additional attributes.
+The client found ServerPort, LogonUser, LogonAuth, TargetDSN, TargetUser, and TargetAuth.
+The client then connects to the server on myserver port 8888, logs in with the LogonUser and LogonAuth.
+Then finally connects remote ODBC data source mysystemdsn.
+In the example, the data source points to SQL Server.
+There are some informational diagnostics saying the language is us_english and the database is pubs.
+(Not all databases return such messages.)
+The OutConnectionString is a string returned by the ODBC-ODBC Bridge client that you can use to connect to this data source again.
+The final messages show the database, DBMS name, driver name, and driver version.
+(The driver is the ODBC-ODBC Bridge client.)

 For example: